PureDreamerGk/Carl_Xiong_Research_Log/Carl_Xiong_Research_Log _f21.md

 - [x] Attend the research group meeting as scheduled and record attendance

-- [ ] Identify general reserach problems and research problem
+- [ ] Identify general reserach problems and technical challenges

 - [ ] Refine the research problem by discussing with teammates and mentors and getting a start at the solution